Mc-Vin/Netease_Game_Homepage/README.md

 # Netease_Game_Homepage
-This project is the homepage of "http://game.163.com/".
+This project is the imitation of "http://game.163.com/".
 It is completed by using HTML, CSS and native JavaScript.